 Sub-seabed CO2 storage

-CCS is seen as a key contribution to reducing anthropogenic greenhouse gas emissions by 80-95% by 2050 and keeping global temperature increases below 2°C, as outlined in the European Commission’s ‘Roadmap for moving to a competitive low carbon economy in 2050’.
-In addition, CCS is considered an important strategy to reduce the cost of mitigation measures around the continued use of fossil fuels (IPCC, 2014).
-For most European nations offshore storage of CO2 in depleted oil and gas reservoirs and saline aquifers is the option of choice.
+CCS is seen as a key contribution to the target of reducing anthropogenic greenhouse gas emissions into the atmosphere by 80-95% by 2050 in order to keep climate change-derived temperature increases below 2°C. This target was agreed by parties to the United Nations Framework Convention on Climate Change (UNFCCC) in 2015, and outlined in the European Commission’s ‘Roadmap for moving to a competitive low carbon economy in 2050’.
+In addition, CCS is considered an important strategy to reduce the cost of mitigation measures associated with the continued use of fossil fuels (IPCC, 2014).
+For most European nations, offshore storage of CO2 in depleted oil and gas reservoirs and saline aquifers is the option of choice.

 Drawing together expertise from across academia and industry, STEMM-CCS will provide a set of tools, techniques and methods to enhance our understanding of CCS in the marine environment.
 Many of our activities will lead to the development or enhancement of sensing technologies, which also have applications beyond the CCS arena and may be suitable for commercialisation.
 Throughout the project there will be a high level of engagement with policy makers and stakeholders to ensure the widest possible exchange of knowledge, including with countries outside Europe that are currently developing offshore CCS.

 - Produce new tools and techniques for environmental monitoring as well as CO2 emission monitoring, quantification and assessment;